Updated 03 December 2020

 When doing business overseas, often you may have a choice as to whether you make or receive payments in sterling or in the foreign currency.
 Although it can make the process more complicated, it is prudent to make this decision on a case by case basis.
 Exchange rates fluctuate, so sometimes it will be better for you to choose the foreign currency, and sometimes not.
 Equally, your clients or suppliers will also have a preference, which may conflict with yours – so you’ll have to be diplomatic in how you make this decision, depending on the relationship between you.

 When you draw up contracts with clients and staff, consider discuss the currency you’ll use.
 There is a risk that exchange rates may change a lot between the signing of the contract and payments being made, and this change could be in your favour – or it may not be.
 You will therefore have to decide in advance which party carries the risk (which is also an opportunity).

 When you’re receiving foreign currencies there are several ways in which you might accept the payment.
-You could set up a bank account in the other currency, or a specialist account for multiple currencies.
+You could set up a bank account in the other currency, or a specialist account for multiple currencies - this is your 'foreign currency account'.
 Systems that link to your bank account, such as PayPal, can also do the job.
 Another option is simply to invoice in the foreign currency and let your accounting system automatically translate the sums into pounds.

 Like personal accounts, business bank accounts usually charge a fee for you to transact money in foreign currencies.
 These fees vary from bank to bank, and many add a mark-up on the exchange rate to make a higher profit.
 Some banks and FinTech firms are challenging these fees and offering multi-currency accounts, which make it cheaper to send and receive money in foreign currencies.
 If you’re often doing business abroad, it could make sense to set up one of these accounts, but do shop around to find the most suitable option.